sam-caldwell/csci-430/docs/TO-DO.md

 - Variable kind defaults and suffixes are honored, but:
   - Default kinds by DEFxxx only affect first-letter currently; document and test crossing interactions with explicit suffixes.
-  - PRINT USING requires a string format; semantics do not enforce that `format` is string.

 ## Scope and COMMON Behavior